$0 Ireland Evaluation Request Letter Template

 • You already have an assessment report but the school filed it without updating the Student Support Plan

-• You need to understand what standard scores and percentile ranks mean in an Irish context — specifically which thresholds trigger NCSE resource allocation
+• You need to understand what standard scores and percentile ranks mean in an Irish context — and how educational impact is discussed when planning support

-• You want to claim 20% tax relief on private assessment fees through the Med 1 form but nobody has explained how
+• You want to claim eligible tax relief on private assessment fees through Revenue's Health Expenses claim (historically called Med 1) but nobody has explained how

 • You're building an evidence trail during the HSE waiting period so the assessment process moves faster when contact comes

-The Ireland Educational Assessment Decoder covers all three pathways (NEPS, HSE Assessment of Need, and private assessment), explains how to read clinical reports in plain language, and provides seven fill-in-the-blank letter templates with the specific Irish legal citations that trigger documented obligations.
-No educational psychologist provides this — their role is clinical assessment, not system navigation.
+The Ireland Educational Assessment Decoder covers all three pathways (NEPS, HSE Assessment of Need, and private assessment), explains how to read clinical reports in plain language, and provides seven fill-in-the-blank letter templates with relevant Irish legal or policy references.
+No educational psychologist provides this — their role is assessment, not system navigation.

 When You Need an Educational Psychologist